 Dr. Irving Lerner was born and raised in Miami, Florida.
 Graduating from the 3rd class of the University of Florida College of Veterinary Medicine in 1982, he fulfilled his dream of becoming a veterinarian and has practiced since that time as a small animal veterinarian in Miami.
 In 1985, he founded Crossroads Animal Hospital in Kendall which he owns and operates to this day.
-In addition to keeping up with a busy practice, Dr. Lerner is president of the South Florida Veterinary Foundation.
+In addition to keeping up with a busy practice, Dr. Lerner is President of the South Florida Veterinary Foundation.
 Through this local non-profit organization, he is dedicated to promoting the veterinary profession through efforts to aid pets and people in low-income communities and provide scholarships to veterinary students and technicians.
 Dr. Lerner was also part of the organizing effort in forming the Wynwood Business District (BID), an association of property owners whose efforts led to the rebirth of Wynwood as an arts-centric destination.
 He remains a Board member of the BID.
 He has been married to his wife, Cindy, for 39 years and they have three adult children, Jill, Robin, and David, and two grandchildren.

 Dr. Lista is the owner and head veterinarian at Trail Animal Hospital.
 She earned her D.V.M. degree from the University of Florida in 2000 and later returned to serve on the UFCVM's Admissions Committee.
 She is a member of the UF's Dean's Circle of Excellence.
 She is the District 6 FVMA Representative serving all South Florida veterinarians from Broward to the Keys.
 She is a former president of the SFVMA and member of the South Florida Veterinary Foundation.
 Dr. Lista lobbies in Tallahassee and locally in support of the advancement of the veterinary profession and animal rights.
 Dr. Lista competes in local half marathons, 5K races and sprint triatholns.
 She was born and raised in our community, attending Lourdes Academy and the University of Miami.